Podlite - a lightweight markup language

 Text positioning

-Podlite provides two markup codes that allow positioning characters or words.
+Podlite provides two markup codes for positioning characters or words.

 HJ<2>O